Urinary Tract Infection In Cats

 • Overgrooming of genital area

 If you notice any cat urinary tract infection symptoms, it’s important to seek immediate veterinary care.
-If you’ve ever had a UTI yourself, you know how painful it can be.
+If you’ve ever had a UTI yourself, you know how painful it can be!
+It’s also important not to allow a urinary issue to go untreated.
+Urinary tract infections can progress rapidly, putting your cat’s health—and in the case of a urinary blockage, their very life—at risk.

 If a urinary tract infection is suspected in your cat, the veterinarian will perform a physical examination and will also collect a urine sample to perform a urinalysis (comprehensive testing of the urine).

-Most commonly, your veterinarian will insert a sterile needle through the skin and into the bladder to collect urine (this is called a cystocentesis).
+• Cystocentesis: the veterinarian inserts a sterile needle through the skin and into the bladder to collect urine.
 This is the best way to get a sample without risking outside bacterial contamination that could complicate interpretation of the results of the urinalysis.

-For cats that will not tolerate this, another option is to put your cat into a cage with a clean litter box filled with a special non-absorptive litter and wait for him to urinate.
+• Free-catch: cats who won’t tolerate a needle sample can be put into a cage with a clean litter box filled with a special non-absorptive litter, and wait for them to urinate.

-Depending on your cat’s symptoms, the vet might instead insert a sterile urinary catheter (a very thin, long tube) through the urethra to collect urine.
+• Catheter collection: the vet may insert a sterile urinary catheter (a very thin, long tube) through the urethra to collect urine.
 Unsurprisingly, this requires heavy sedation and is usually only done if your cat is being sedated for another reason.

 Once the urine is collected, the vet will run tests on it, including viewing it under a microscope to look for bacteria and/or crystals.
 Alternatively, the veterinarian may send the urine sample off to a laboratory for testing.